fbef0102/L4D1_2-Plugins/AI_HardSI/readme.md

             // If 1, AI tank can quickly turn around if someone behind him after throws ai_tank_smart_throw "1"

-            // If the tank has a target while throwing the rock, the rock would fly to the closest survivor if the target's aim on the horizontal axis is within this radius (-1=Off) ai_tank_aim_offset_sensitivity "22.5"
+            // If the AI Tank has a target while throwing the rock, the rock would fly to the closest survivor if the target's aim on the horizontal axis is within this radius (-1=Off) ai_tank_smart_rock_offset_sensitivity "22.5"

+            // AI Tank rock flies at the closest survivor within this range ai_tank_smart_rock_range "1200.0"
             ```
     </details>